 - What is the probability for a given coastal location (Atlantic/Gulf/Pacific) to be directly hit by a catastrophic hurricane of category 4 or 5 intensity? - How does this landfall probability vary temporally, and at what timescales? - Do hurricane activities vary from one century (millennium) to the next? - Are the 1940s to 1960s worst case scenario?
-If not, how bad can it be? - How are these long-term changes in spatial and temporal patterns related to global climate changes?
+If not, how bad can it be? - Is the current period (1995-present) even worse? - How are these long-term changes in spatial and temporal patterns related to global climate changes?

-How do we study the past?
+How do we study the past ?